-- The airway walls become thick and inflamed in a manner similar to chronic bronchitis.
+- The airway walls become thick and inflamed, like chronic bronchitis.

 - The airways produce more mucus, which clogs airflow, as seen in people with asthma.
-Untreated, COPD can lead to a faster progression of the disease, heart problems, and worsening respiratory infections.
+Untreated, COPD can lead to faster disease progression, heart problems, and worsening respiratory infections.

 What are the causes of COPD?

-Most people with COPD are at least 40 years old and have at least some history of smoking.
-The longer and more tobacco products you smoke, the greater your risk of COPD is.
+Most people with COPD are at least 40 years old and have at least some smoking history.
+The longer and more tobacco products you smoke, the greater your risk of COPD.

-In addition to cigarette smoke, cigar smoke, pipe smoke, and secondhand smoke are one of the many causes of COPD.
+In addition to cigarette smoke, cigar smoke, pipe smoke, and secondhand smoke are among the many causes of COPD.
 Your risk of COPD is even greater if you have asthma and smoke.